JackelinDePaz/unemployment/README.md

 ## Course overview

 The course covers research topics related to unemployment.
+This course is centered around formal modeling, but it also presents some of the evidence supporting the assumptions introduced in the models.

-It reviews basic facts about unemployment, presents models used to describe unemployment, and discusses policies used to tackle unemployment.
+The course reviews basic facts about unemployment, presents models used to describe unemployment, and discusses policies used to tackle unemployment.
 It addresses the following questions:

 + Why do we care about unemployment?
 + What causes unemployment?